ibm-cloud-docs/vpc/bare_metal_server_image.md

 | [VMware ESXi](#bare-metal-images-vmware-esxi-considerations) | x86-64 |
 {: caption="Table 1.
 Bare metal server images" caption-side="bottom"}

-Support for custom images is planned.
-{: note}

 ### Special considerations for Red Hat Enterprise Linux 8.4
 {: #bare-metal-images-rhel-considerations}

-* By default, the release lock feature for Red Hat Enterprise Linux 8.4 is disabled.
-To prevent the Red Hat Enterprise Linux from going beyond version 8.4 when you run an update, run the following commands from the command line:
+By default, the release lock feature for RHEL 8.4 is disabled.
+To prevent the RHEL from going beyond version 8.4 when you run an update, run the following commands from the command line:

    ```text
    # subscription-manager release --set=8.4